 Real estate businesses face the challenge that projects take a long time to plan.

 Smart charging can help in these cases.
-Residential charging is normally needed overnight when people are at home after work.
+Residential charging at home is normally needed overnight when people are at home after work.
 There is usually a window of 12 hours or more to charge the EV and smart charging software can help to distribute the charging efficiently over this period.

 How to Implement Smart Charging